SniraJavas/ordering.products/README.md

     o  The whole assessmet was to demostrate my capabilities and it was an open assessment that I could drag and be creative.

+     o The best way to manage my app state and storing data on Reactjs throughout my app is Redux but I got a delay the hence I optioned to use local storage in some parts.

     o  It was really nice to revisit Reactjs after some time 🤐

  **Tools used :-**